A guide to understanding the big picture of DevOps

 Successful DevOps adoption eases the pressure off engineering departments and top management.
 Software projects reach the finishing line faster, simpler, and in the process every department benefits.

 Understanding the big picture of DevOps makes choosing solutions and planning a way forward for your company easier.
-This guide will give you the understanding of DevOps you need to scale it across your organization and improve business outcomes.
+This guide will give you the understanding of an enterprise DevOps transformation that you need to scale across your organization and improve business outcomes.

 The guide is organized into three parts: